TRFT’s Multiple Mechanisms of Action

 -

-TRFT disaggregates and removes toxic proteins from the brain
+TRFT disaggregates toxic proteins in the brain

 -